SpillTech has created the TrashTrawl, which collects floating waste in rivers before it reaches the ocean.

 The TrashTrawl has a capacity of approximately 1 000 litres.
 The system has no limits for the width of the river, but it is most effective at water speeds between 0.1 and 2.5 knots.
 The TrashTrawl is most practically implemented near cities or populated areas containing a level of infrastructure.
 It does not impede marine traffic.

 The TrashTrawl has been deployed in Oslo, Norway, to stop floating waste reaching its refurbished downtown waterfront area.
-It is one of a series of waste collection products from SpillTech, alongside the PortBin fixed for collecting floating waste in ports.
+It is one of a series of waste collection products from SpillTech, alongside the PortBin tide for collecting floating waste in ports.

 The TrashTrawl is an emission-free and hassle-free solution for collecting floating waste.
 Deploying the TrashTrawl in a river is much simpler than removing waste once it has reached the ocean.